 They employ various ways to present a very favorable track record with the sole purpose of deceiving the visitor into believing their numbers.
 Many don’t even show track records on their websites and these, in my opinion, are the ones that should be avoided immediately in your search for an advisory service.

 Especially, don't be misled by their client testimonials.
 Please see my other article on the subject of testimonials.

-That said, it does happen that a picker may in fact be a good one even if it shows no track record in its website and the only way to know about them is by word of mouth from someone who has already tried them successfully.
+That said, it does happen that a picker may, in fact, be a good one even if it shows no track record in its website.
+The only way to know about them is by word of mouth from someone who has already tried them successfully.
 Don’t get me wrong.
 There are a few that really do render a valuable service.
-It’s just a matter of finding them.
+It’s just a matter of finding them

-The trades column are the number of trades I did with each one and the following columns show the number of winning and losing trades as well as the net dollar gain or loss resulting from the total trades for that picker.
-In order to make the comparisons fair and meaningful I invested the same amount - $1,000 - on each trade.
+The trades column are the number of trades I did following the signals given by each picker.
+The next columns show the number of winning and losing trades as well as the net dollar gain or loss resulting from the total trades for that picker.
+In order to make the comparisons fair and meaningful, I invested the same amount - $1,000 - on each trade.

 As you can see from the table, except for two pickers, all listed pickers delivered losses.
 Looking at the numbers, OptionAlarm is the clear winner in the contest with Steady Options coming in second place.
 Steady Options offers a very conservative and safe trading system but is difficult to follow if you are just following option picks.
 They require a deep knowledge of the system they use and in most cases leaves it up to the client to decide when and how to enter and exit their selected options.
 The pickers that show little trading activity I abandoned early in my study because they just didn’t show much potential and their investing method was not to my liking.